Last Updated on February 17, 2025 by Melanie Haynes

 A dramatic change in a pet’s sleep pattern could indicate a health problem with your pet.
 The American Kennel Club suggests that depression, narcolepsy, hypothyroidism, dehydration, and diabetes are all conditions that can cause your pet to sleep more than usual.
 Illnesses, in general, can cause a pet to sleep more than usual.

-If your pet seems like they are getting too much sleep, or even not getting enough sleep, then a trip to the veterinarian could be in order.
+If your pet seems to be getting too much sleep or not getting enough sleep, a trip to the veterinarian could be in order.

 Finding Comfort

-Pets have their own preferences of where they like to sleep.
-Some cats will find the plushest location to take a nap while a dog may be just fine sleeping on the hard concrete garage floor.
+Dogs and cats have their preferences of where they like to sleep.
+Some cats will find the plushest location to nap, while a dog may be fine sleeping on the hard concrete garage floor.

 Sleep locations for your pet will change with the environment and their age.
 Older dogs with arthritis will likely appreciate a soft bed to lie in.
-If a pet is susceptible to loud noises, they may find the quietest place in the house to nap.
+If a pet is scared of loud noises, it may find the quietest place in the house to nap.

 The best option is to give your pet the most comfortable bed possible and encourage them to use it.
-They may or may not use it all the time, but at least it is available if they want to.
-Just don’t be surprised to find your cat sunning by the window in your favorite chair.
+They may or may not always use it, but at least it is available if they want to.
+Don’t be surprised to find your cat sunning by the window in your favorite chair.

 Do Not Disturb

-Dogs and cats are not happy when they are awakened from a deep sleep.
-Nobody likes to be woken up suddenly.
-This includes dogs and cats.
+Dogs and cats are not happy when awakened from a deep sleep.
+Nobody likes to be woken up suddenly, including dogs and cats.

 How Can We Help?

-Dogs and Cats need plenty of sleep.
-Their health and wellness are dependent on getting adequate sleep, including frequent naps during the day.
+Dogs and cats need plenty of sleep.
+Their health and wellness depend on adequate sleep, including frequent naps during the day.

 A little over half of a pet’s 24-hour day is spent sleeping.
-However, in their awake hours, they love to spend time playing with their owners or toys or other fellow pets.
+However, in their awake hours, they love playing with their owners, toys, or other fellow pets.
 If they haven’t been engaged enough, you might find them awake and curious about their surroundings, sometimes in a naughty way.

 Recent Comments